Defend Remote Work in the University System of Georgia!

 From: [Your Name]

-Mandatory in-person work will disrupt the lives of numerous employees, many of whom were hired as hybrid/fully remote, or may have health, elder, or child care needs that depend on the flexibility of remote work.
-Workers will take on the financial burden of increased transportation and parking expenses, and will be forced to spend more time in Atlanta traffic, away from their families.
+The end of remote work has profoundly disrupted the lives of numerous employees, many of whom were hired as hybrid/fully remote, or who have health, elder, or child care needs that depend on the flexibility of remote work.
+Workers have taken on the financial burden of increased transportation and parking expenses, and have been forced to spend more time in traffic, away from their families.
 This reduction in the quality of working conditions, increased personal risk, and mounting financial burden are unacceptable.
-Workers who are unable to comply with the return-to-office mandate will be forced to retire or find new jobs, increasing already high turnover rates.